How Well Does 3 Approximate Infinity?

 For the VR8500 controller, the full scale is 10 volts.
 In all of the loopback tests, a scale factor of 1000 mV/g was employed.
 Therefore, the full-scale acceleration is 10 gpeak.
 This means, when a 1 gRMS random signal is generated, the full scale corresponds to 10σ.
 So a 10% to 90% full-scale swing corresponds to changing by 8σ in 530 μsec or 1σ in 66.3 μsec.

 Figure 25 presents a family of curves reflecting the rise-time scaling method.
 Each of these was derived by multiplying the horizontal statistically independent sample axis of Figure 23 by a multiple of 66.3 μS.
-Thus, the traces reflect a maximum change between adjacent samples of 1σ, 2σ, 3σ, 4σ, 5σ and 6σ.
+Thus, the traces reflect a maximum change between adjacent samples of 1σ, 2σ, 3σ, 4σ, 5σ, and 6σ.
 In Figure 25, this scaling estimate is compared with two other means of evaluating the time required to acquire a single sample exceeding ±nσ.

 The red trace in Figure 25 reflects evaluating a time-scale factor by a very different means.
 This evaluation technique is termed the chi-square scaling method.
 It requires measuring the mean and standard deviation of the square of the random signal.
 These measurements were performed upon a recorded Drive signal using RecorderVIEW and MATLAB.
 The resulting 340 μsec scale factor agrees very closely with the rise-time scaling line for adjacent points separated by 5σ or less.

-The chi-square method depends upon a basic property of a Gaussian random signal.
+The chi-square method depends upon the basic property of a Gaussian random signal.
 Specifically, it depends on the fact that the variance of a Gaussian signal is chi-square distributed.
 That means that if the amplitude of each signal sample is squared, the PDF of the squared signal will exhibit a chi-square shape as shown in Figure 26.
-Note that the shape of this probability density function is defined by three variables: the mean, the standard deviation and the number of degrees of freedom (DOF).
+Note that the shape of this probability density function is defined by three variables: the mean, the standard deviation, and the number of degrees of freedom (DOF).

 A DOF is simply a statistically independent sample.
 For a single DOF, the chi-squared PDF is exponential in shape.
 As the number of DOF increases, the chi-square distribution begins to develop a peak near its mean value.